Information About Student Vaping for School Administrators

 Consider establishing a chapter of The 84 Movement

-The 84 is a statewide movement of youth fighting tobacco in Massachusetts.
-Youth groups in a high school or community organization who want to fight against the tobacco industry’s tactics sign up to become an 84 Chapter and be a part of the movement.
+The 84 is a statewide movement of youth fighting the influence of the tobacco and vaping industries in their communities.
+Youth groups in a middle school, high school, or community organization who want to fight against the tobacco industry’s tactics sign up to become an 84 Chapter and be a part of the movement.
 Chapters educate their peers and adults about the tobacco industry’s tactics; help to create change locally and statewide to reduce the influence of tobacco in their communities; promote social norms messaging around youth tobacco use; and more.
-Visit The84.org for more information.
-(The 84 is expanding into middle school, so please check the website for more information.)
+Visit The84.org for more information and watch videos about The 84.

 Share resources with staff for quitting tobacco